01 of 10

 Carefully Make Crack #2

 Carefully place the coin slab inside the plastic bag again.
 Be careful that you do not lose your grip and the coin slab falls away from the pliers.
+Work over the table with the soft cloth or towel underneath.
 Losing your grip may damage the exposed part of the coin.
 While gripping the pliers with your other hand, gather some of the plastic bag to minimize the opening.
 Once again, firmly squeeze the pliers until the plastic cracks.Continue to 8 of 10 below.

 08 of 10